-The DCED website includes a wide range of resources on all major PSD approaches and themes – such as Industrial Policy, Employment Creation and Small Enterprise Development.
-New resource areas are being developed in line with member priorities, for example on Increasing opportunities for refugees or Innovative Finance.
-The DCED also has a growing library of short document summaries and synthesis notes on PSD approaches, to make knowledge accessible to busy readers at Headquarters and the field.
+The main DCED website includes a wide range of resources on all major PSD approaches and themes – for example on Industrial Policy, Employment Creation and Small Enterprise Development.
+The website is constantly updated and expanded to address emerging member priorities, for example Increasing opportunities for refugees or Innovative Finance.
+A particular focus of the DCED is to make knowledge easily accessible to busy readers in member agencies and the field – including through a growing library of short document summaries and synthesis notes on PSD approaches.
+The website also serves as a central repository of current PSD policies of major donor agencies.

 Many of the DCED’s own knowledge and guidance products are developed by its Working Groups on Private Sector Engagement, Market Systems, Results Measurement, Business Environment Reform, Women’s Economic Empowerment, and Green Growth.

-- Many agencies currently emphasise the opportunities of engaging directly with businesses to create economic opportunities for the poor – through a variety of formats.
-Recent DCED work includes a review of opportunities and obstacles for donor engagement in innovative finance; an analysis of major institutional changes in donor agencies to enable strategic private sector engagement; and a review of multi-stakeholder platforms.
+- Donor agencies increasingly engage directly with the private sector to create economic opportunities for the poor – through a variety of strategies.
+Recent DCED work includes a review of opportunities and obstacles for donor engagement in innovative finance, and an analysis of major changes in donor agencies to enable strategic private sector engagement.

-- The DCED’s work on Market Systems Development (MSD), under the umbrella of the BEAM Exchange, includes extensive resources for donors and implementers of the approach on the BEAM Exchange website.
-Current focus areas include capacity-building for MSD and reviewing links between MSD and structural transformation.
+- The DCED’s work on Market Systems Development (MSD), under the umbrella of the BEAM Exchange, includes extensive resources for donors and implementers on the BEAM Exchange website.
+Current focus areas include capacity-building for MSD, evidence, and peer exchange through webinars.

-- The DCED is also well known for its guidance on results measurement in PSD: In consultation with field-based experts, it has developed the DCED Standard for Results Measurement that provides a common framework for measuring programmes’ results in practical yet credible ways.
-It is now implemented by many development programmes globally.
+- The DCED is also well known for its guidance on results measurement in PSD: Developed in consultation with field-based experts, the DCED Standard for Results Measurement that provides a common framework for measuring programmes’ results in practical yet credible ways.
+It is now implemented by around 150 development projects globally.
 Extensive supporting documentation and advice are available on the DCED website.

 - DCED members’ common understanding of good practice in Business Environment Reform (BER) has been documented in the Practical Guidance on BER.
-Through publications and conferences, the Business Environment Working Group continues to tackle key issues such as the informal economy, BER for inclusive business and SMEs; or gender-sensitive business environment reform. .
+Through publications and conferences, the Business Environment Working Group continues to tackle key issues such as BER for inclusive business or SMEs; BER to promote economic transformation; and gender-sensitive business environment reform. .

 - The Green Growth Working Group has recently studied how to support green growth in fragile and conflict-affected settings, as well as synergies between BER and green growth.